kupehtci/DOCUMENTATION/Readme.md

 All of this documentation has been created to gather all the technologies and concepts reviewed during the computer science career and some self-learning time involved in expanding some concepts related to Cloud Engineering, Video-games and web development and other related with the main ones.

+### Currently

+Currently working over AWS and having some study sessions for preparing the SAA-C03 exam.

+Also implementing Vault and learning about its usage and administration for myself